UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GettingStarted.md

 ### Suggested for
 1. Users looking to develop advanced user interfaces for their applications
 2. Users who want to pre test their development on a physics simulation
-3. Users who wants to benefit from the advatanges of ROS
+3. Users who wants to benefit from the advantages of ROS
 4. Users with sufficiently powerful computers to generate the 3d visualisations

 ### [Advanced Simulation and Hardware Testing using ROS - Instructions](AdvancedSimulationAndHardwareTesting.md)